Caroline Simmons: Cabinet

+First Year

 In her first year as Mayor, Simmons pursued policies that addressed the affordability of living in Stamford.
 Her administration's first-year budget recommended a 1 percent tax increase.
 This increase was below the city's average of 2 to 3 percent each year from 2013 to 2022.
 Simmons pursued capital budget increases for sidewalk construction and school buildings while obtaining state and federal funding to offset the increased cost on taxpayers.
 These capital investments echoed a claim made by commentators during Simmons' mayoral campaign that her connections to state and federal agencies could result in more funding for local initiatives.

-In August 2022, Simmons' administration pursued a project to renovate Stamford's Glenbrook Community Center into affordable housing but the proposal received significant pushback.
+In August 2022, Simmons' administration pursued a project to renovate Stamford's Glenbrook Community Center into affordable housing.
+The proposal received significant pushback.
 Stamford's Board of Representatives Legislative and Rules Committee voted against the proposal and local residents organized in opposition to the plan.
 In a public meeting with organizers, Simmons claimed the proposal was the target of misinformation.
 She later submitted her first op-ed to the local newspaper emphasizing the claims of misinformation and characterizing counter-proposals as "not operationally viable or fiscally responsible."
 Despite her initial defense of the proposal, Simmons eventually withdrew the proposal before it was voted on by the board.

 Simmons' public comments about the failed affordable housing proposal received criticism from board members after the proposal was rescinded.
 Prior to withdrawing the proposal, Simmons attended a conference in Chicago and claimed opposition to affordable housing in Stamford included "really abhorrent language from some community members around 'Are there going to be background checks for the people living in this facility?' and just really despicable language."
 These comments were shared by Simmons on her own personal Instagram page.
 When asked to identify individuals who used this language, Simmons singled out Democratic Majority Leader Nina Sherwood and another board member of the same party.
 Sherwood said the mayor's claim was "a complete fabrication" and asked Simmons to "tell the truth and apologize for her hurtful Chicago statements."
 Simmons denied to elaborate on her claims and stated she wasn't interested in "calling people out individually."
 Stamford's Board of Representatives requested a meeting to privately discuss "alleged and misconstrued comments" but the outcome of this request was not publicly reported.